mehulagg/gitlab/doc/ci/docker/using_docker_build.md

 ### Use the shell executor

 To include Docker commands in your CI/CD jobs, you can configure your runner to use the `shell` executor.
-In this configurations, the `gitlab-runner` user runs the Docker commands, but needs permission to do so.
+In this configuration, the `gitlab-runner` user runs the Docker commands, but needs permission to do so.

 1. [Install](https://gitlab.com/gitlab-org/gitlab-runner/#installation) GitLab Runner.